pearl-antetestard/washb-sep-season/README.md

 If there are any inquiries regarding the files in this repository, please feel free to contact Pearl Ante-Testard at UCSF (pearl.ante@ucsf.edu).

-### Additional Resources
+## Additional Resources

-#### Open Science Framework
+### Open Science Framework

-This repo is also linked to the Open Science Framework, where we also archived the pre-analysis plan and de-identified data of the study:  https://osf.io/xwndg/.
+This repo is mirrored to the Open Science Framework, where we also archived the pre-analysis plan and de-identified data of the study:  https://osf.io/xwndg/.

 #### Systems Requirement